nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

       pub_date: 2017
       isbn: 978-15-430573-8-6 (print), 978-90-815406-2-9 (digital)
       textbook_message: |
         **This book is available free online, and will only be used as reference.
-You do not need to purchase a printed copy of this textbook.**
+You DO NOT need to buy this book.**
       isbn_url: https://isbnsearch.org/isbn/9781543057386
       companion_site: https://www.distributed-systems.net/index.php/books/distributed-systems-3rd-edition-2017/
   project: